AlimU11/Sber-Avtopodpiska/README.md

 # Sber Avtopodpiska

 Binary classification of Sber Avtopodpiska website visitors' interactions for predefined target actions.
 This project contains a full pipeline of data preparation and model training, as well as model deployment as an API endpoint.
-In addition, deploy other services such as a database to store initial data and training results (not included in the repository), scalable API endpoint, the dashboard for visualizing training results and services for collecting and visualizing metrics for database and endpoint performance.
+In addition, deploy other services such as a database to store initial data and training results (initial data is not included in the repository, but it is part of db image), scalable API endpoint, the dashboard for visualizing training results and services for collecting and visualizing metrics for database and endpoint performance.

 ## File Structure